 What are “Sample Injection Loops” ?

-This facility has always been available on the Vapourtec R2+ pump module.
-With this, a set amount of sample can be preloaded into a loop of tubing which is not at that time connected in the flow.
+This facility has always been available on the Vapourtec R2+, R2S+, R2HFC+ pump module.
+With this, a set amount of samples can be preloaded into a loop of tubing which is not at that time connected in the flow.
 In the meantime, the pump for the reagent channel in question feeds system solvent through the reactor, as correct flow and temperature conditions are established.
 When the correct moment is reached, a valve switches and the sample loop is brought into the circuit, immediately after the pump and before the reactor.
 The “plug” of fluid in the sample loop is then pushed through the system by the solvent, and passes through the reactor.

 Why use Sample Injection Loops ?